sartak/advent-of-code/2023/README.md

 Was really hoping for an easy day.
 While reading the problem I was concerned that part 2 would be a beast, but no, it was very straightforward.
 I just kept a `smudge` flag, set it on the first error (and bailed on the second error), and made sure it was true at the end of the loop.
 So I was happy to submit that in under two minutes.

+# Day 14

+This was the smoothest any problem has gone so far (as evidenced by my current best rank).
+In part 1 I didn't feel like figuring out a smart way to know when rocks were done rolling, so I just did one iteration of moving all boulders up by one, then stopping the outer loop when nothing changed.
+I figured it'd burn me in part 2 but it didn't.

+For part 2 I did the dumbest possible thing for rolling in each direction: copy-paste the code four times, and adjust the deltas.
+I made up for that with a quick insight into how to avoid doing a billion iterations though.
+I realized that the pattern must repeat pretty quickly (and indeed it does: in my input, after the 150th cycle, it reverts back to cycle 108).
+I found that by hashing the map after each cycle (well, specifically just the position of each `O` to cut down on calculation time).
+Then, once we've found the repeat, we can advance the cycle counter quickly without having to simulate the rolling.
+I'm sure smarter folks than I just used modular arithmetic here, but I didn't want to have to fret about off-by-one errors.
+So instead I just enter a hot loop where I add `150-108` to the cycle count until I'm about to hit the 1 billion mark.
+Then I resume the normal simulations.
+This whole rube goldberg device runs in about 400ms; Rust my beloved.

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |